bartman/wxrtools/README.md

 ## goals

-Eventually these tools will be able to sync bidirectionally with the WxR website.
+Eventually these tools will be able to
+* sync bidirectionally with the WxR website,
+* support programs (5/3/1, SS, 5x5, etc),